-The “king of hip openers,” one-legged pigeon pose lengthens the hip rotators (internal and external) and the hip flexors for all around flexible, open hips.
+The “king of hip openers,” one legged king pigeon pose lengthens the hip rotators (internal and external) and the hip flexors for all around flexible, open hips.
 It’s one of the most effective cures for tight hips, as the pose improves pelvic alignment, relieves lower back and sciatica pain, prevents pulled groin muscles, and has a positive effect on overall agility.

 Yogi Swami Satyananda Saraswati attributes a myriad of benefits, apart from flexibility training, to intense backbends.
 In his seminal guide Asana Pranayama Mudra Bandha, he claims that intense backbends massage the abdominal organs and balance secretions from the pancreas and adrenal glands.
 This effect relieves the symptoms of digestive disorders like chronic constipation and also helps alleviate menstrual cramps.

-Do not attempt this variation of one-legged pigeon pose if you:
+Do not attempt king pigeon yoga pose if you:

 - have heart problems.